nodejs/node/doc/api/url.md

 // Prints 1234
 ```

-The port value may be set as either a number or as a String containing a number
+The port value may be set as either a number or as a string containing a number
 in the range `0` to `65535` (inclusive).
 Setting the value to the default port
 of the `URL` objects given `protocol` will result in the `port` value becoming
 the empty string (`''`).